NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 After enabling analytics in your Firebase console you're all set to start logging events.

 ?> Events usually take up to an hour to appear on the Firebase console dashboard.
 For testing, you can tell your device to send debug analytics events.
-Please follow the official instruction [here](https://support.google.com/firebase/answer/7201382) to activate this feature.
+Please follow the official instructions [here](https://firebase.google.com/docs/analytics/debugview) to activate this feature.

 ## Functions